January 07, 2016

 In 2014, Ted committed an unprecedented $650 million to the Broad Institute, a collaborative research center involving the Massachusetts Institute of Technology and Harvard University.
 I was privileged to participate in a panel at the center at the time, discussing Ted’s vision.
 The event coincided with a major study of genetics and schizophrenia, published in Nature, an international journal of scientific research, that identified 108 genomes linked to schizophrenia—83 of which had not been previously identified.

 There was tremendous energy in the room during the discussion and a profound sense of hope, as if leading researchers and psychiatrists were emerging from a black hole—and could see a light in the distance.
-Ted’s contribution was in fuelling that energy.
+Ted’s contribution was in fueling that energy.
 He helped set ambitious, crucial goals for coming years, including identifying a complete list of genes that play a role in all psychiatric disorders and the biological pathways through which they act and developing ways to control pathways that can lead to effective drug therapies and treatment options.

 Today, some cancer treatments are informed by genetic differences between different tumors.
 We need the same kind of personalized approach in treating mental illness.
 But it won’t come easy.
 It will require new ways of thinking and deliberate, methodical steps.
 Little of it would be happening without Ted’s commitment, vision and selfless generosity.